Benjosss/NothingGalleryApp/README.md

 # NothingGalleryApp
-An application build to replace 'Google Photo' one for every days media viewer
+An application build to replace 'Google Photo' for every days media viewer on Nothing Phones..

 Built with Android Studio
 Java + Kotlin